► Four-door AMG GT4 spotted testing

 Who’s it aimed at?

 Potential buyers equally keen on speed and legroom, and with their designer shades trained on the likes of the Porsche Panamera, BMW M6 Gran Coupe and the Audi RS7.

-Although sales may not start until 2019, we’ll see the final car well before then.
+Although sales may not start until later in 2018, we’ll see the final car well before then.
 Expect a price tag in the region of £120,000 for the highest-performance variants.

 More Mercedes-Benz spyshots